cat394/link-generator/README.md

 ## Query

-The `link` function accepts a list of objects as query parameter generators starting from the second argument onwards.
+The link function accepts a list of objects as query parameter generators, starting from the second argument onward.
 In other words, the types of the arguments from the second position onward in the `link` function are any number of `Partial<Query>` types.

-Moreover, if the object for setting query parameters contains an empty string or an `undefined` value, the `link` function will not generate that query.
+Moreover, if the object for setting query parameters contains an empty string or an `undefined`, the `link` function will not generate that query.

 1. Create a generator: